EasyLearnJava/Question-Answers/README.md

 * Explain how substring works in java

 * Why character array is preferred for storing passwords when comapred to String

+* Why is BigDecimal preferred over decimal to store currency in java